ROCm/TransferBench/docs/conceptual/transferbench-timing.rst

 Timing methods
 ==============

-The timing method used for each executor and transfer depends on the executor type and the value of ``USE_HIP_EVENTS``.
+The timing method used for each Executor and transfer depends on the Executor type and the value of ``USE_HIP_EVENTS``.

 Executor timing